Safe Messaging Matters

 The way in which we talk about suicide can either increase risk among individuals thinking of suicide or encourage them to get help.
 Safe messaging should promote resiliency, encourage help-seeking, publicize prevention successes, and encourage actions that help prevent suicide.

 Decades of research from around the world shows that news reports and fictional accounts of suicide (including mass media, news media, books, movies, T.V. shows, etc.) can lead to increases in suicide, particularly among youth.
-In contract, safe messaging which promotes hope and encourages help seeking can save lives.
+In contrast, safe messaging which promotes hope and encourages help seeking can save lives.

 The risk of contagion is related to the amount, duration, prominence, and content of media coverage.
 For example, large and descriptive headlines, as well as prominent placement of stories, graphic details, and posting the suicide note can glamorize a death and encourage “copycat suicides” or “suicide contagion.”
 Using harmful terminology such as “committed suicide” instead of “died by suicide” may be painful for attempt survivors and family members as the term “committed” may imply a criminal act.
 Additionally, citing a single reason for a suicide death can also be a dangerous message.
 Suicide is a complex issue and the majority of individuals who die by suicide have a myriad of factors that may have contributed to their death, including a mental health illness.